 That approach has the following advantages:

-Feed publishing, either through the Facebook Feed dialog or through the Feed API, is a powerful distribution channel.
+Feed publishing using the Facebook Share dialog is a powerful distribution channel.
 But people will only choose to interact with it if they feel the content your game provides is worth sharing.
 That means it's important to select key moments within the flow of your game to prompt people to post to Facebook.
 Try to best represent players by letting them show off achievements or noteworthy events while they played your game.
 If you over-prompt them to share, they'll be turned off and you'll see publish and impression rates decrease, so treat the channel with care and monitor the performance of your iterations in Facebook Analytics.

 When a story is shared to a player's timeline and their friends' news feeds, it typically corresponds to an individual piece of content within your game.
 Maybe a player is bragging about a high-score on a level they completed or that they've won a weekly tournament.